 The love that prompted me is not supreme; above, is love that equals or exceeds my own, as spirit-flames will let you see.

 Verse 67, “né più amor mi fece esser più presta” (literally: nor did more love make me more eager), gives the measure of how far this heaven is from the affectively laden and deeply personal heaven of Mars, where Cacciaguida, full of “ardente affetto” (Par.
-15.43), approached the pilgrim precisely because he did feel “più amor” (Par.
+15.43), approached the pilgrim precisely because he does feel “più amor” (Par.
 21.67) for him.
 Nor does Cacciaguida dissemble as to why he feels “più amor” for this particular visitor to heaven: he belongs to the same bloodline and awakens in Cacciaguida deep affective bonds as his kin and descendant.

 Dante then reformulates his question in a manner that is less personal, hoping to make amends for any unintended effrontery.
 But he makes matters worse, for the reformulation is theologically loaded in a manner that will be labeled presumptuous.